lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 The next question is: How do we store this triangle mesh?

 The simple option would be an array of faces, each containing the connected vertices.
-But to actually work with the mesh we will need an efficient way to traverse it, i.e. answer questions like "what other vertices/faces are connected to this vertex?".
+But to actually work with the mesh we'll need an efficient way to traverse it, i.e. answer questions like "what other vertices/faces are connected to this vertex?".
 Other common data structures for triangle meshes, that solve this problem, are directed edges, winged edges and half-edges.

 But the data structure I've decided on are [quad-edges](http://www.cs.cmu.edu/afs/andrew/scs/cs/15-463/2001/pub/src/a2/quadedge.html), first described by Jorge Stolfi and Leonidas J. Guibas in 1985.
 Their main benefit is, that they model the primal triangle mesh, as well as its dual (voronoi diagram) at the same time.
 This means that we can traverse both and naturally switch between them if our algorithm requires it.
 Furthermore, quad-edges can answer many questions about the topology in constant time and often with just a simple bit-operation or by dereferencing a single pointer.
-And in spite of all that their memory layout can be quite compact, which will be important for larger worlds.
+And despite all, that their memory layout can be quite compact, which will be important for larger worlds.

 The three main concepts are the same as for any mesh: vertices, faces and edges.
 Vertices are points on the surface and the element to which we will link most of our information like elevation.
-Two vertices can be connected by an edge and three connected vertices form a single triangular face.
+Two vertices can be connected by an edge, and three connected vertices form a single triangular face.

 In addition to this _primal mesh_, we also want to work with its _dual_.
 Here vertices and faces switch places, that is each face in the primal mesh is a vertex in the dual mesh{% note The dual vertex is positioned at the circumcenter of the face.
 That means, depending on the shape of the triangle, the dual vertex could also lie outside of the face. %}, which are connected into voronoi cells with one of the primal vertices inside.
-As we can see in the image on the right, for each edge in the primal mesh (grey) the dual mesh contains an edge that connects the face on the left and on the right side of it.
+As we can see in the image below, for each edge in the primal mesh (gray) the dual mesh contains an edge that connects the face on the left and on the right side of it.
 But the edges and vertices at the boundary are a bit of an _edge case_ and form voronoi cells that are infinitely large.
-Luckily that is a case we can ignore for now, because our sphere is a closed mesh without any holes or boundaries.
+Luckily, that is a case we can ignore for now because our sphere is a closed mesh without any holes or boundaries.

-The dual mesh is especially interesting for us, because the voronoi cells define the area around each primal-vertex that is closer to it than any other vertex.
-Which is useful if we use the primal-vertices to model that area as infinitesimal small points, e.g. when we later simulate plate movements.
-And the dual mesh will probably also be useful for simulating drainage areas and rivers, later.
+The dual mesh is especially interesting for us because the voronoi cells define the area around each primal-vertex that is closer to it than any other vertex.
+Which is useful to calculate its sphere of influence or mass during plate simulation and will also prove useful for simulating drainage areas and rivers, later.

-{% include image.html url="/assets/images/02/delauny_voronoi.png" classes="fill_black" description="A delaunay triangulation (grey) of the vertices (red) and its dual, consisting of the circumcenters of the faces (blue) and connecting edges (cyan), forming the voronoi cells." %}
+{% include image.html url="/assets/images/02/delauny_voronoi.png" classes="fill_black" description="A Delaunay triangulation (grey) of the vertices (red) and its dual, consisting of the circumcenters of the faces (blue) and connecting edges (cyan), forming the voronoi cells." %}

-Of these three concepts the most important one for our quad-edge data structure is -- as the name suggest -- the edge.
-Also, the edges we are using are _directed_, which means they know which vertex they are coming from, which one they are going to and which faces are on their left/right side.
-Because of that we need a total of four vertices for each pair of connected vertices, that form a quad-edge (see image below), to model the two possible direction of both the primal and dual mesh at that point.
+Of these three concepts, the most important one for our quad-edge data structure is -- as the name suggest -- the edge.
+Our edges are _directed_, which means they know which vertex they are coming from, which one they are going to and which faces are on their left/right side.
+Thus, we need to store a total of four vertices for each pair of connected vertices, that form a quad-edge (see image below), to model the two possible directions of both the primal and dual mesh at that point.

-Beside these pieces of information, we only need one other datum to describe the complete topology: Which edges start at a given vertex, i.e. the outgoing edges{% note This information is different for the dual mesh.
-For faces we don't store the outgoing dual-edges but the primal edges that rotate around this face. %}.
-And we store these as linked-lists of edges, where each edge knows the next edge around its origin (also called an edge-ring).
+Besides these pieces of information, we only need one other datum to describe the complete topology: Which edges start at a given vertex, i.e. the outgoing edges{% note This information is different for the dual mesh.
+For faces we don't store the outgoing dual-edges but the primal edges that rotate counterclockwise around this face. %}.
+And we store these as linked-lists of edges, where each edge knows the next edge around its origin, which is called an edge-ring.

-This might look like a lot of information, but as we will see most of it is redundant and doesn't need to stored directly.
+This might look like a lot of information, but as we will see, most of it is redundant and doesn't need to stored directly, but can instead be derived from the following and stored surprisingly compactly.

 <div class="image_list" markdown="1">